High-Protein Lentil Pancakes – Flip and Flavour (15 mins)

-- Heat a non-stick pan and add about ⅙ of the batter (the recipe makes 6 pancakes total).
-Turn the heat to low and cover with a lid.
+- Heat the butter in a non-stick pan and turn the heat to low-medium.
+Make 4 small pancakes or 2 medium ones.Cover with a lid if you have.
 Cook until the top of the pancake appears to be dry, then turn and cook until the bottom of the pancake has browned.
-Repeat with the rest of the batter.
+Repeat with the rest of the batter.1 tsp butter

-- Serve lentil banana pancakes with strawberries, maple syrup and low fat greek yogurt as toppings.½ cup strawberries, 1 tbsp maple syrup, ½ cup low fat Greek Yogurt
+- Serve lentil banana pancakes with strawberries, maple syrup and low fat greek yogurt as toppings.½ cup strawberries, 2 tsp maple syrup, ½ cup Greek Yogurt

 - Be careful of not over blending the batter, this will activate the gluten and the pancakes won’t be as fluffy and soft.
 To facilitate the process add the liquid ingredients first to the blender.